spacecatpixel/lokidocs/SNFullGuide.md

 The `loki-wallet-cli` has generated us a wallet called `MyWallet` and is now prompting us for a password.

-*Note:*
+> _Note:_

-- *when typing the password, the characters will not appear.
-It will seem as if you are typing and no text is appearing however the terminal is logging every character you type including if it is capitalised or lowercase.*
+>-   _when typing the password, the characters will not appear.
+It will seem as if you are typing and no text is appearing however the terminal is logging every character you type including if it is capitalised or lowercase._

-- *Write down your wallet name and password on a piece of paper as this information will be required every time we want to enter our wallet.*
+>-   _Write down your wallet name and password on a piece of paper as this information will be required every time we want to enter our wallet._

-- *Use a password with uppercase letters, lowercase letters, numbers, symbols and make the password at least 9 characters long.*
+>-   _Use a password with uppercase letters, lowercase letters, numbers, symbols and make the password at least 9 characters long._

 Once we have chosen our password for the wallet we must choose our language.
 For the purposes of this user guide I suggest you use English by typing in `1` and clicking return.